sous-chefs/yum/README.md

 Installs the [IUS Community repositories](http://iuscommunity.org/Repos) via RPM.
-Uses the `node['yum']['ius_release']` attribute to select the right versino of the package to install.
+Uses the `node['yum']['ius_release']` attribute to select the right version of the package to install.

 The IUS repository requires EPEL, and includes `yum::epel` as a dependency.